 As a writer, her influences range from Oscar Wilde's bluntness, to Kurt Vonnegut's whacky sense of humor, from Maya Angelou’s every book of wisdom, to Margaret Atwood’s shrewd look at the world’s state of affairs today, to Thich Nhat Hanh's inclusive look at faith amongst all cultures and Chelsea Handler's irreverance and bold lack of shame.

-As a PTSD recovery guide, her work is influenced by Dr. Peter Levine, Energy-Medicine Practitioner Anne Steffen-Russo, Dr. Mary Shields, International Yoga Teacher Shakti Mhi and Classroom Facilitator Greg Gurel.
+As a PTSD recovery guide, her work is influenced by Trauma Specialist Dr. Peter Levine, Energy-Medicine Practitioner Anne Steffen-Russo, BodyTalk Systems Advanced Teacher Dr. Mary Shields, International Yoga Teacher Shakti Mhi and Classroom Facilitator Greg Gurel.

 Jo's latest books are non-fiction and explore people's evidential ability to heal the effects of PTSD.
 Jo believes that as a byproduct of PTSD we are capable of winning our lives back, with the gain of more intimate and loving relationships, and enriched life productivity.
 With a decade of therapeutic studies and experience in teaching self-recovery, the book, Conquer Trauma Drama: Get Your Life Back is a reward for anyone seeking to take control of their life again after challenging life events.
 Conquer Trauma Drama The Workbook, a follow-up to the paperback, is designed for students worldwide.
 It is presently being used in workshops with Veterans and their families to create an environment of safety and belonging while exploring and transforming the markers of post-traumatic stress disorder.
-Jo recently spoke at The Harvard Faculty Club and will be at the Leverage Your Mind March 2017 Conference in Dallas, Texas hosted by visionary, Luc Goulet.
+Jo recently spoke at The Harvard Faculty Club and will be at the Trauma Masterminds Symposium April 2017 in the Outer Banks hosted by therapist Christina Minoguchi.
 Keep in touch with Jo by signing up for her newsletter in regards to both free and paid classes online and live in-person events.